Positivedelta/Simple-Linux-ListenSocket/README.md

 ```

 #### Notes
-- Only accepts a single client connection, but will loop and accept a new one if closed
+- Only accepts a single client connection, but if closed will accept another until shutdown() is called
+- Please refer to test.cpp for an example of how to use this class
 - Tested on a Raspberry Pi 4 running the official 32- or 64-bit OS
 - Please contact me at max.vandaalen@bitparallel.com if you have any questions